arnaudkdbtr/M1S1-R-Subtitle-Translation-Assistant/README.md

 To download the final translated subtitle file, click on Download translated subtitles.

-## Future Improvements
+## Potential Future Features

 - Additional Subtitle Formats : Support for more subtitle formats (e.g., .ass, .sub) will be added.

-- ChatGPT (OpenAI) API Support : Integration of the ChatGPT (OpenAI) API to translate subtitle files.
+- ChatGPT (OpenAI) API Support : Integration of the ChatGPT (OpenAI) API to translate subtitle files (But using the API is not free).